-Figure 26shows the number of people of working age expected to have two or more psychiatric disorders.
-The National Psychiatric Morbidity Survey found 6.9% of men and 7.5% of women with two or more psychiatric disorders.
+Figure 28shows the number of people of working age expected to have two or more psychiatric disorders.
 In some cases these will include the conditions of interest in this report, though we cannot determine how common this is.
 Psychiatric co-morbidity - or meeting the diagnostic criteria for two or more psychiatric disorders - is known to be associated with increased severity of symptoms, longer duration, greater functional disability and increased use of health services.
-Disorders included the most common mental disorders (namely anxiety and depressive disorders) as well as: psychotic disorder; antisocial and borderline personality disorders; eating disorder; posttraumatic stress disorder; attention deficit hyperactivity disorder; alcohol and drug dependency; and problem behaviours such as problem gambling and suicide attempts.
+Disorders included the most common mental disorders (namely anxiety and depressive disorders) as well as: psychotic disorder; antisocial and borderline personality disorder; eating disorder; posttraumatic stress disorder; attention deficit hyperactivity disorder; alcohol and drug dependency; and problem behaviours such as problem gambling and suicide attempts.

-Figure 26: Projected numbers of people with two or more psychiatric disorders, people aged 18 to 64 years, local authorities in Cambridgeshire, 2012 to 2026
+Figure 28: Projected numbers of people with two or more psychiatric disorders, people aged 18 to 64 years, local authorities in Cambridgeshire, 2012 to 2026